Jaxi84/Theses/README.md

 # Theses
-My theses from OSAO and OAMK
+My theses from previous studies

 Handle with care